xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 **contiguous-ports 8**

 5. Finally we configure the translation rules:
 - IPv4 to IPv6 rules are defined by the cpe-domain config and after translation traffic will go out of the IPv6 VRF defined above.
-In particular example, traffic destined from 166.1.32.0/24 subnet will be translated to 2701:d01:3344::/48 subnet and send out VRF default (as configured in our example) based on the routing rule (see step 6 below):
+In particular example, traffic destined to 166.1.32.0/24 subnet will be translated to 2701:d01:3344::/48 subnet and send out VRF default (as configured in our example) based on the routing rule (see step 6 below):

 **cpe-domain-name cpe1 ipv4-prefix 166.1.32.0 ipv6-prefix 2701:d01:3344::**

 - IPv6 to IPv4 rules are defined based on ext-domain config.
-CGN will automatically derive corresponding IPv4 address from the Source and Destination addresses based on the calculation.
-In below example traffic towards 3601:d01:3344:5566::/48 will find the portion of IP represnting the IPv4 host and route traffic to it based on the routing rule in VRF1:
+CGN will automatically derive corresponding IPv4 address from the Source and Destination addresses based on the translation algorythm.
+In the example below traffic towards 3601:d01:3344::/48 will find the portion of IP represnting the IPv4 host and port and then route it accordingly based on the routing rule in corresponding VRF:

-**ext-domain-name ext1 ipv6-prefix 3601:d01:3344:5566::/48 ipv4-vrf VRF1**
+**ext-domain-name ext1 ipv6-prefix 3601:d01:3344::/48 ipv4-vrf default**

 6. Make sure you have Routing Entry and Adjacency for the translated addresses: